-A&HG 4470 Internship in arts administration
+A&HG 4470 - Internship in arts administration

 Permission from Program Director via the Professional Development Coordinator required.
 Internship arranged with host institutions on an individual basis, taking into account the student's needs, interests, and capacities and the host's abilities to integrate those with its operation in an educationally useful manner.
-Required hours: 75-112.
+Section 001 (3 credits): a minimum of 112.5 hours.
+Section 002 (2 credits): 75-112 required hours.

-A&HG 4575 Masters Seminar in Arts Administration
+A&HG 4575 - Masters Seminar in Arts Administration